mostertg/fds/src/03_queues.md

 ```

-In this example, two elements (integers) can be compared in $O(1)$
+In this example, two elements (integers) can be compared in $O(1)$ time.

-time.
 We will assume this in our analyses.
 If in some particular instance this assumption is not true, the running times we derive have to be multiplied by the cost of a comparison.

-## 3.4.1 Functors (parameterized modules)
+### Functors (parameterized modules)

-We’d like to write our implementation of priority queues (say, using unordered lists) so that it can use an arbitrary implementation of OrderedType.
-We can do this by using a functor, which can be thought of as a parameterized module, or as a sort of function from a structure to a structure.
+We’d like to write our implementation of priority queues (say, using unordered lists) so that it can use an arbitrary implementation of `OrderedType`.
+We can do this by using a **functor**, which can be thought of as a parameterized module, or as a sort of function from a structure to a structure.
 Here’s the way we might describe the type of such a functor.

 ```{ocaml}